 There are techniques that we can use to make the steel needle central venous catheter placement safer.

 The first step to improving your speed, safety, and success rate for central line placement is to know your anatomy.
 To learn more about central venous anatomy and how to perform ultrasound-guided central line placement see our courses:

 Tip #1: Use ultrasound to guide needle placement.

-While there are multiple benefits to ultrasound guidance, simple use of ultrasound does not prevent accidental arterial cannulation.
+While there are multiple benefits to ultrasound guidance, the simple use of ultrasound does not prevent accidental arterial cannulation.

-In fact, the use of ultrasound for IJ central line placement can lead to sloppy technique and result in more arterial injuries due to improper needle direction towards the carotid artery as inexperienced staff starts their needle insertion as far away from the artery as possible.
+In fact, the use of ultrasound for IJ central line placement can lead to sloppy technique and result in more arterial injuries due to improper needle direction towards the carotid artery as inexperienced staff start their needle insertion as far away from the artery as possible.

-TIP #2: use manometry to confirm the venous placement of your needle.
+TIP #2: Use manometry to confirm the venous placement of your needle.

 With the steel needle Seldinger Technique, this is harder than it sounds.
 The most common way of performing manometry with a short piece of IV extension tubing requires holding the needle absolutely still to prevent migrating out of the vein and into adjacent structures.
 The staff or residents who can do this consistently are highly skilled and it’s not a beginner’s technique.

 Some sites use a T-piece with a pressure waveform monitor to confirm the venous placement of the needle tip before passing the wire.

 There is also a device on the market that measures the pressure of the needle tip to let you know if you are venous or arterial.